EmCat2000/manual/05-typed-inputs/index.md

 Click it to see the menu shown here at the left.

 Choose one of the symbols.
-The result will have the symbol you want: ![image688.png](assets/image688.png) <!--  style="width:1.24444in;height:0.26667in" / --> The available symbols are, pretty much, the ones that are used in [Snap]{.snap}
+The result will have the symbol you want: ![image688.png](assets/image688.png) <!--  style="width:1.24444in;height:0.26667in" / --> The available symbols are, pretty much, the ones that are used in Snap*!* icons.
-icons.

  But I’d like the arrow symbol